Domesday Book: Purpose

 The organisation of the returns on a feudal basis, enabled the Conqueror and his officers to see the extent of a baron's possessions; and it also showed to what extent he had under-tenants and the identities of the under-tenants.
 This was of great importance to William, not only for military reasons but also because of his resolve to command the personal loyalty of the under-tenants (though the "men" of their lords) by making them swear allegiance to him.
 As Domesday Book normally records only the Christian name of an under-tenant, it is not possible to search for the surnames of families claiming a Norman origin.
 Scholars, however, have worked to identify the under-tenants, most of whom have foreign Christian names.

 The survey provided the King with information on potential sources of funds when he needed to raise money.
-It includes sources of income but not expenses, such as castles, unless they needed to be included to explain discrepancies between pre-and post-Conquest holdings of individuals.
-Typically, this happened in a town, where separately-recorded properties had been demolished to make way for a castle.
+It includes sources of income but not expenses, such as castles, unless they needed to be included to explain discrepancies between pre- and post-Conquest holdings of individuals.
+Typically, this happened in a town, where separately recorded properties had been demolished to make way for a castle.

 Early British authors thought that the motivation behind the Survey was to put into William's power the lands, so that all private property in land came only from the grant of King William, by lawful forfeiture.
-The use of the word antecessor in the Domesday Book is used for the former holders of the lands under Edward, and who had been dispossessed by their new owners.
+The use of the word antecessor in the Domesday Book is used for the former holders of the lands under Edward the Confessor, and who had been dispossessed by their new owners.